DaveBackus/Data_Bootcamp_Book/pandas-input.md

 ```
 Note that we used forward slashes here.
 We could also use double back slashes if we prefer.

-* In Mac OS, the only difference is the format of the path:
+* In Mac OS, the only difference is the format of the path:  <br>
 ```python
 import os